zach-wahrer/mpv/README.md

 ## Acknowledgments
 ---
-* Thanks to [emailregex.com](https://emailregex.com/) for the regrex code to validate email addresses (used in both Python and Javascript).
+* Thanks to [emailregex.com](https://emailregex.com/) for the regex code to validate email addresses (used in both Python and Javascript).